Apple rivals take cautious line on encryption issue

 "Today it happens to Apple, tomorrow it could happen to Lenovo mobile phones.
 So we must be very serious to consider.
 We need to take some time," Yang told Reuters.

-Samsung Electronics Co (005930.KS) and Chinese device maker Xiaomi declined to comment, while ZTE Corp 000063.SZ did not respond to requests for comments.
+Samsung Electronics Co (005930.KS) and Chinese device maker Xiaomi [XTC.UL] declined to comment, while ZTE Corp (000063.SZ) did not respond to requests for comments.

 South Korean mobile maker LG Electronics Inc (066570.KS) said it takes personal privacy and security very seriously, but declined to say whether it had ever worked with any government to insert so-called "backdoors" into its products or whether it had ever been asked to unlock a smartphone.